Sectors and applications

 • Historically, mechanical engineering took a decisive turn with the invention of the steam engine at the beginning of the 18th century - now, since 2011, mechanical engineering has combined with digitalisation as part of "Industry 4.0."

-• 204 bn EUR turnover by the German mechanical engineering sector (2020)
+• EUR 244 billion turnover from the German mechanical engineering sector (2022)